 Why have I been invited?

-You have been invited because you have had a diagnosis of Parkinson’s disease and you took part in the the Tracking Parkinson’s study for a three year period.
+You have been invited because you have had a diagnosis of Parkinson’s disease and you took part in the earlier phase of the Tracking Parkinson’s study.
 The present study is an extension to that project.
 Before you decide you need to understand why the research is being done and what it would involve for you.
 Please take time to read the following information carefully.
 Talk to others about the study if you wish.
 Ask us if there is anything that is not clear or if you would like more information.

 As you know, this study involves people with Parkinson’s disease and their relatives and is being conducted across a network of clinics in the United Kingdom.
 The clinical features of the Parkinson condition are being recorded carefully and repeated over time.
 Blood samples are being taken for gene testing and longer term storage to support future research.